Vejle Boldklub: 2000s: Crises and rebuilding

-At the beginning of the new millennium, VB was relegated from the Danish super league for the second time in the club's history.
-They were back after only one season in the first division, but it turned out to be a short respite as the club was relegated the same season.
+At the beginning of the new millennium, VB was relegated from the Danish Superliga for the second time in the club's history.
+They were back after only one season in the Danish 1st Division, but it turned out to be a short respite as the club was relegated the same season.
 This proved to be the beginning of a serious crisis.
-In 2004, VB was almost relegated to the third tier division and the club was threatened with bankruptcy.
+In 2004, VB was almost relegated to the Danish 2nd Division and the club was threatened with bankruptcy.
 This resulted in desperate attempts to save the club through amalgamations with clubs in the north, south, east and west.

-But, in late 2004, another turning point was reached when a group of visionary businessmen reconstructed the club's finances and launched the so-called four point plan: A new stadium, promotion to the Danish super league, income through business other than football and a new sponsor strategy.
-In 2006, VB was back in the first division.
+But, in late 2004, another turning point was reached when a group of businessmen reconstructed the club's finances and launched the so-called four point plan: A new stadium, promotion to the Danish super league, income through business other than football and a new sponsor strategy.
+In 2006, VB was back in the Danish Superliga.
 However, the club made a dreadful start to the season with nine defeats in a row.
 But a successful second half of the season pointed it in the right direction and optimism returned.

 Today, VB draws together the most successful businesses in south-east Jutland, which makes the club potentially one of the wealthiest in Danish football.
 And where the club earlier had to look in vain for local support, today it is seen as an attractive investment.

 In spring 2008, Vejle Boldklub opened the gates to its new modern stadium.
 It retains the name of Vejle Stadium and is still located in Nørreskoven.

 On 5 June 2008, VB achieved a record in scoring the highest number of points to win the Danish 1st Division.
-Promotion to the Superliga was secured with 78 points from 30 matches.
+Vejle secured promotion to the Superliga with 78 points from 30 matches.

 By the 32nd round of the 2008–09 season, it was clear VB would be relegated to play in the Danish 1st Division during the 2009–10 season.